 Fig. 10 shows three possible arrangements with a power model tail unit.
 The fin is integral in each case.
 In the former example the demountable tailplane is passed through a cut-out in the sides of the fuselage and strapped in place by rubber bands.
-Despite the fact that this would seem to be liable to damage to either the tailplane or the fuselage in a rough landing, where the model is tipped over on to a tailplane tip, in practice this has given very satis-In such factory results. cases, however, it is impracticable to provide a tiptail release and so a 'chute dethermaliser is employed.
+Despite the fact that this would seem to be liable to damage to either the tailplane or the fuselage in a rough landing, where the model is tipped over on to a tailplane tip, in practice this has given very satisfactory results.
+In such cases, however, it is impracticable to provide a tip-tail release and so a 'chute dethermaliser is employed.